mudpuppy

 printf(f"gmcp_vitals: session {session_id} character has {hp} hp")

-Decorator to register an async mudpuppy_core.AliasCallable
+Decorator to register an async mudpuppy_core.AliasCallable function as an alias handler for

-will be automatically created for the decorated
+a specific pattern.
+A mudpuppy_core.Alias will be automatically created for the decorated

-function when mudpuppy_core.EventType.NewSession
+function when mudpuppy_core.EventType.NewSession and

-events occur.
-If no name
+mudpuppy_core.EventType.ResumeSession events occur.
+If no name is provided, the name of

 the decorated function is used as the alias name.

-When input is provided matching the compiled regexp pattern
+When input is provided matching the compiled regexp pattern the decorated function

-session ID of the session that received the
+will be invoked with the int session ID of the session that received the

-alias ID of the mudpuppy_core.Alias
+input, the int alias ID of the mudpuppy_core.Alias that matched, the

 input line that matched, and a list of captured groups from the pattern (if any).

-must be a valid regular expression.
+The pattern must be a valid regular expression.
 You can read more about the allowed

-syntax in the regexp
+syntax in the regexp crate docs.
+Note

-that for performance reasons the Python regex
+that for performance reasons the Python regex module is not used - the pattern

 is used to create a Rust regular expression object.
 By using group syntax you will